yeyevtushenko/AnalysisBMD_YevtusenkoBS-25/README.md

-# Here you can find all the practicals on the subject Processing and analysis of biomedical data.
+# Here you can find all the datas for practicals on the subject Processing and analysis of biomedical data.
-Each practical is placed in the corresponding branch Yevtushenko BS-25
+Yevtushenko BS-25